Finding insurance for your camper(van) as a tourist in Canada can either be really simple or nearly impossible depending on which province you’re in.

 Before you start applying for online insurance quotes, here are some things you should know:

 - What kind of insurance do you want?
-Do you want third-party liability insurance only, or do you also your own campervan to be included in the insurance?
+Do you want third-party liability insurance only, or do you also want your own campervan to be included in the insurance?

 - Will you be traveling to other provinces in Canada?